fnando/voltage/README.md

 ### Signal::Call

-You can include `Signal::Call` instead, so you can have a common interface for your observable object.
+You can include `Signal.call` instead, so you can have a common interface for your observable object.
 This will add the `.call()` method to the target class, which will delegate attributes to the observable's `initialize` method and call its `call` method.

 ```ruby
 class Contact